 Both Wrike and Asana allow teams to view tasks in the way they see fit.
 Asana offers several views, including list view and boards.
-Wrike offers views such as Table view, Gantt chart and Stream view.
+Wrike offers views such as Table view, Gantt Chart and Stream.

-A key difference lies in time-tracking capabilities, which is important when managing tasks and resources.
+A key difference lies in their time-tracking capabilities, which is important when managing tasks and resources.
 Wrike has a built-in time tracking tool.
-Asana lacks time tracking, so you’ll need to use a third-party integration
+Asana lacks time tracking, so you’ll need to use a third-party integration (Figure A).

 There are differences between these tools’ collaboration features.
-For example, with Wrike, teams can edit task descriptions simultaneously via the live editor.
-Asana does not support this feature.
+For example, with Wrike, teams can edit task descriptions simultaneously via the live editor; Asana does not support this feature (Figure B).

 No two organizations manage projects exactly the same, which is why customization is critical when selecting project management software.
 Wrike and Asana offer many customizations teams can use to personalize their workspaces.

 Both project management tools allow teams to build custom workflows.
 In Asana, teams can use the Workflow Builder, a visual tool for creating automated work processes.
 In Wrike, teams can use the Automation Engine to do the same.